 Apple tablet deals

-The 8.3-inch display has a resolution of 2266 x 1488 and 500 nits of brightness, along with True Tone technology that allows you to fine-tune the display based on the lighting in your environment.
+The tablet’s 8.3-inch display features a resolution of 2266 x 1488 and supports Apple’s True Tone technology, which allows you to fine-tune the display based on the lighting in your environment.
 The Mini also features back- and front-facing 12MP cameras and can capture 4K video at 60 frames per second.
-All this is powered by Apple’s A15 Bionic CPU.
-Until Apple releases an iPad Mini with an M1 chip — or some variation thereof — the latest Mini is the one to beat until the inevitable arrival of an M1 or M2 model.
+All this is powered by Apple’s A15 Bionic CPU, which makes the latest model the one to beat until the inevitable arrival of an M1 or M2 model.

 Keep in mind, however, that this version of the iPad Mini lacks a 3.5mm audio jack and won’t work with Apple’s Smart Keyboard or Magic Keyboard Folio, even if it is compatible with the second-gen Apple Pencil.
 It does, however, work with a number of third-party Bluetooth keyboards if you need a larger typing surface.
 Read our review.

-Apple’s latest iPad remains a solid, popular tablet that’s suitable for just about anyone.
+Apple’s standard iPad remains a solid, popular tablet that’s suitable for just about anyone.
 Normally $479, the 256GB model with Wi-Fi is on sale right now at Walmart and Best Buy for just $399, one of its best prices to date.
-The smaller 64GB model with Wi-Fi is also available at both retailers (Amazon, Walmart) for $309 instead of $329, a modest $20 discount.
+The smaller 64GB model with Wi-Fi is also available at Best Buy for $249.99 instead of the usual $329.99.

-The 2021 iPad features a 10.2-inch, True Tone Retina display, one with a resolution of 2160 x 1620.
+Apple’s last-gen, entry-level iPad features a 10.2-inch, True Tone Retina display, one with a resolution of 2160 x 1620.
 It’s worth noting, however, that with the release of the most recent iPad Pro and Air models, the base model has become something of an odd duck with an outdated design.
 At this point, the standard model is the only Apple tablet that still uses a Lightning connection, as opposed to USB-C, and is only compatible with the first-gen Apple Pencil.
-Perhaps more importantly though, it’s also the only tablet in Apple’s current lineup that doesn’t use an M1 series CPU, opting instead for an A13 processor that will be fast enough for most users.
+Perhaps more importantly though, it’s also one of the only tablets in Apple’s current lineup that doesn’t use an M1 series CPU, opting instead for an A13 processor that will be fast enough for most users.

 In many ways, the iPad Pro is the scaled-up version of the most recent iPad Air.
 The 12.9-inch Pro features Apple’s M1 chip, the same all-aluminum form factor, and the option for 5G connectivity.
 The 12-inch iPad Pro includes a larger Mini LED display, though, along with a superior camera array, support for Face ID, and a variable refresh rate.